-The access to the Support Labs: Microscopy infrastructure including AFM is granted primarily in conjunction with beamtime at MAX IV Laboratory.
-It is important that the users select SPM-lab as an additional beamline in DUO (see below) when submitting their proposals.
-The next proposal call opens 2022-09-05, will close on 2022-09-26 and covers beamtimes for the period Februari – August 2023 (See: https://www.maxiv.lu.se/users/proposal-calls/)
+The access to the AFM infrastructure is granted primarily in conjunction with beamtime at MAX IV Laboratory.
+It is important that the users mention the AFM (or other Support Microscopy labs research infrastructure) in DUO when submitting their proposals.
+The next proposal call opens 2023-09-05, will close on 2023-09-26 and covers beamtimes for the period Februari – August 2023 (See: https://www.maxiv.lu.se/users/proposal-calls/)

 Most of the beamlines at MAX IV Laboratory are oversubscribed, so proposals should be compelling and carefully written in order to be chosen by the advisory committee.
-If access to the AFM lab is desired, the users must include a brief description of a planned AFM experiment.
-Users are always welcome to send the “AFM-part” of the proposal to the AFM staff if feedback is wanted.
+If access to the scanning tunneling microscope or vacuum suitcase is desired, and, in particular, the help of an operator is intended, the users must include a brief description of a planned microscopy experiment.
+Users are always welcome to send the “STM-part” of the proposal to the STM staff if feedback is wanted.

 We stick to a standard beamtime allocation at 1.5 GeV ring, where beamtime begins 0900 Wednesday and ends 0900 the following Monday.
 When writing proposals, request and plan the following 4 hours/shift, 6 shifts/day, 5 days.